br3ndonland/inboard/.github/CONTRIBUTING.md

 - **To create a release:**
   - Bump the version number in `pyproject.toml` with `poetry version` and commit the changes to `develop`.
   - Push to `develop` and verify all CI checks pass.
-  - Fast-forward merge to `master`, push, and verify all CI checks pass.
+  - Fast-forward merge to `main`, push, and verify all CI checks pass.
   - Create an [annotated and signed Git tag](https://www.git-scm.com/book/en/v2/Git-Basics-Tagging)
     - Follow [SemVer](https://semver.org/) guidelines when choosing a version number.
     - List PRs and commits in the tag message: